aaronroberson/mongoose-scrud/README.md

 npm install mongoose-scrud --save
 ```

-## Usage
+## Instructions

-Before you begin, be sure [MongoDB is installed](http://docs.mongodb.org/manual/installation/) and `mongod` is running.

-First, define your Mongoose models and any necessary validations and indexes.
+First, define your Mongoose models and any necessary validations, methods and indexes.
+Require the mongoose-scrud package and then register the plugin on your schema.

+Example

 ```
-// models.js
+// user.js
-var scrud = require('mongoose-scrud');

 var mongoose = require('mongoose');
 var Schema = mongoose.Schema;
+var scrud = require('mongoose-scrud');

 var userSchema = new Schema({
 	name: { type: String, required: true },